Skip to main content

 HTTP Conventions

-Senticore HTTP endpoints use JSON request and response bodies, stable error envelopes, and explicit headers for rate limits and idempotency.
+Senticore HTTP endpoints use JSON request and response bodies, explicit headers for tracing, rate limits, and idempotency, and a stable top-level error envelope for normalized transport and API errors.

 Headers